 «Previous Next»

-“Half Track” Garden Tractor
+“Half-Track” Garden Tractor

-“It’s a real work horse.
+“It’s a real workhorse.
 I built it for both work and play,” says Hodgson.
-“With the boom I can use it like a wrecker tow truck to do everything from lifting engines and riding mowers to skidding logs.
+“With the boom, I can use it like a wrecker tow truck to do everything from lifting engines and riding mowers to skidding logs.
 The machine is also fun to drive in the mud - I’ve purposely tried to get it stuck but so far have been unsuccessful.”

 The tracks were made by modifying the tracks off an old Bobcat skid loader that he bought at an auction.
 “The half-bars on the tracks were spaced too far apart to provide good traction, so I made a homemade jig and mounted it on my log splitter to make more bars.
 I welded them on between the existing ones,” says Hodgson.

 The base of the boom slides into a subframe that bolts onto the main frame and is fastened with one pin.
-“When lifting heavy loads with the boom, I hook up a 3-pt. top link to the boom and connect it to the plate on back of the tractor.
-It makes the entire tractor serve as a counter weight, and prevents the load from lifting the back of the tractor off the ground,” says Hodgson.
+“When lifting heavy loads with the boom, I hook up a 3-pt. top link to the boom and connect it to the plate on the back of the tractor.
+It makes the entire tractor serve as a counterweight, and prevents the load from lifting the back of the tractor off the ground,” says Hodgson.
 “By removing the pin, I can quickly remove the boom and install a ball hitch or 3-pt hitch.”

 A pair of vertically-mounted spindles mounted behind the boom provide suspension when lifting big loads.

-Hodgson also mounted barbell weights on front of the tractor.
+Hodgson also mounted barbell weights on the front of the tractor.
 “The extra weight provides more traction to the front wheels, which makes it easier to steer when turning.
 The tracks turn great on pavement and gravel, but not as good on grass,” notes Hodgson.

 Contact: FARM SHOW Followup, Mike Hodgson, 4606 East Fruitport Rd., Fruitport, Mich.
-49415 (ph 231 571-7497; hossfones4@gmail.com).
+49415 (ph 231-571-7497; hossfones4@gmail.com).

 Click here to download page story appeared in.